What's the best cookware for induction cooktops?

 Clad stainless steel cookware is as durable as cast iron, has the heating properties of aluminum (that is, fast and even), and is stable and non-reactive.

-What About Cast Iron and Induction?
+What About Cast Iron and Carbon Steel?

 See our article Cast Iron Skillets: How Much Should You Spend? for more information on differences between inexpensive cast iron pans and artisan cast iron pans.